bcCOVID-19group/bcCOVID-19group-site/content/post/2022-03-17-report/index.md

 report](COVID19group-2022-03-17.pdf) on the status of COVID-19 in British Columbia (March 18th, 2022).
 This report focuses on the Omicron variant, BA.2, which is rising rapidly in frequency and now accounts for ~50% of infections in Canada.
 Nevertheless, numbers of BA.2 are roughly steady at the moment.
-In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.